 Specific Enterprise Data Integration solutions are:

-- DataConnect – Highly scalable hybrid integration solution that enables you to quickly and easily design, deploy and manage integrations on-premise and in the cloud
+- DataConnect – Highly scalable hybrid integration solution that enables you to quickly and easily design, deploy and manage integrations on-premises and in the cloud

 - DataFlow – Provides a parallel execution platform for real-time processing of data-in-motion.
 Accelerate the analysis, extraction, transformation, and loading of data across the business